We are a small family run farm in Hardwick MA. We raise goats, pigs, chickens and ducks. Our farm animals free range in our pasture everyday.

 And we have the best tasting healthy food!

-We now offer camping!
-We have one site- so we are not a commercial campground – you can stay for one night, or as long as you want, and have a tour of the little farm and see if homesteading would be a lifestyle for you!
+We now offer camping through HipCamp.
+We have one site- so we are not a commercial campground – you can stay for one night, or up to 2 weeks, and have a tour of the little farm and see if homesteading would be a lifestyle for you!

-Also, there are things to do out here in Central MA, even with the pandemic, like fishing at the Quabbin, hiking, kayaking, out door dining (some places have live music on the weekend) and sight seeing.
+Also, there are things to do out here in Central MA, like fishing at the Quabbin, hiking, kayaking, out door dining (some places have live music on the weekend) and sight seeing.
 Think Fall Foliage!